envisioning/vocab/vocab/scaling-laws.md

 ---
 category: MATH, CORE
+generality:
+- 0.88
+- 0.865
+- 0.85
+- 0.835
+- 0.82
+- 0.805
+- 0.79
 slug: scaling-laws
 summary: Mathematical relationships that describe how the performance of machine learning models, particularly deep learning models, improves as their size, the amount of data, or computational resources increases.
 title: Scaling Laws
 ---